RodrigoBertotti/RodrigoBertotti/README.md

 > [Daniel's testimonial](https://www.upwork.com/freelancers/~01b0a09c2144c05b24) | Project Manager at fotofinish.com

-🎥 **[Check also the video](https://drive.google.com/file/d/1ovMVyCXH_JcQuKQLMVYdJhwTyERrEmyE/view)** from Daniel's best friend, Ariel Helwani, the most important MMA reporter in the world (authorized by himself to share)
+🎥 **[Check also the video](https://drive.google.com/file/d/1ovMVyCXH_JcQuKQLMVYdJhwTyERrEmyE/view)** from Daniel's best friend, Ariel Helwani, the most important MMA journalist in the world (video authorized by himself to share)

 _"Rodrigo is a very well rounded programmer, with great logic, organization and communication skills.
 Will definitely hire him again for our projects!"_